 Église Sainte-Marie des Batignolles, Neoclassical church in 17th arrondissement, Paris, France.

-Eglise Sainte-Marie des Batignolles is a Neoclassical church in the Batignolles district with a facade of four Doric columns supporting a triangular pediment.
-The interior follows ancient Roman basilica proportions and displays an orderly, symmetrical layout throughout.
+Église Sainte-Marie des Batignolles is a Neoclassical church in the Batignolles district of Paris, with a front facade of four Doric columns topped by a triangular pediment.
+The interior follows the proportions of an ancient Roman basilica, with a clear, symmetrical layout that runs from the entrance to the altar.

 The community of curious travelers